MicrosoftDocs/cpp-docs/docs/cpp/unions.md

 The `NumericType` union is arranged in memory (conceptually) as shown in the following figure.

 :::image type="complex" source="../cpp/media/vc38ul1.png" alt-text="Diagram that shows the overlapping storage of data in the NumericType union.":::
 The diagram shows 8 bytes of data.
-The type double dValue occupies the entire 8 bytes.
-The type long lValue occupies the first four bytes.
-The type short iValue occupies the first byte.
+The double type dValue occupies the entire 8 bytes.
+The type long lValue occupies the first 4 bytes.
+The short type iValue occupies the first byte.
 :::image-end:::

 ## <a name="anonymous_unions"></a> Anonymous union